MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// complete the event when a user selects a context menu item from custom menu
         /// or clicks outside from context menu HRESULT GetDeferral([out, retval] ICoreWebView2Deferral ** deferral);
     }

-    /// Event args for the CustomItemSelected event.
-Will contain the
-    /// context selected by the user, the location of the context menu request and the data of the selection [uuid(8d606e57-f8d4-412f-8d69-c2205eabd9ee), object, pointer_default(unique)]
-    interface ICoreWebView2CustomItemSelectedEventArgs : IUnknown
-    {
-        /// Get the ID used when creating the new context menu item [propget] HRESULT SelectedId([out, retval] UINT32 * value);

-        /// Get the data regarding the selection [propget] HRESULT ContextMenuParameters([out, retval] ICoreWebView2ContextMenuParameters ** value);
-    }

     /// Context Menu Parameters including the location of the request, the context selected and the appropriate data associated with the context menu request